 For example, a private equity firm choosing a grocery chain to invest in might look at credit card transaction data for a few brands to see which has the stronger performance.
 But credit card data alone does not provide all the answers needed for a thorough analysis.
 Where are those transactions coming from?
 Who is making them?

-When combined with geospatial data like POIs and foot traffic, credit card data tells a story.
+When combined with geospatial data like POIs and building footprints, credit card data tells a story.
 This has never been more important than it is today, as the global economy is changing due to COVID-19 and former predictive models become irrelevant.
 Chief U.S. Economist at Goldman Sachs, David Mericle, says that 2020 was a breakthrough year in his firm’s use of alternative data as they adapted to the COVID economy.
 More than ever, financial services firms are feeling the pressure to gain a competitive edge from alternative data.